| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 divorce by allowing the parties to come to mutual agreement on

-b.
+issues. b.
 ADR agreements and processes are used to resolve issues such

 as custody and parenting time with children, division of assets and